 Basically, the researchers admit that bisphosphonates are highly inflammatory chemicals that can wreak havoc in your body.
 No kidding!
 Go figure how doctors can reconcile prescribing inflammatory osteoporosis drugs when they’d rush to prescribe anti-inflammatory drugs if the inflammation is caused by a “disease”.

 Side-Effects Treated with Bone Loss Accelerator!

 And guess how uveitis and scleritis are treated after the drug is stopped?
 By prescribing corticosteroids.
 These anti-inflammatory drugs not only have their own long list of side effects, they also accelerate bone loss!
 Again I must ask, how does that make sense?

-In the Save Our Bones Program I write the following, as part of my conclusion in the chapter about bisphosphonates:
+In the Osteoporosis Reversal Program I write the following, as part of my conclusion in the chapter about bisphosphonates: